bbkingisking/poem-schema/README.md

 Readability is especially important in this case, as many people who deal with poetry do not necessarily deal with or care about data structures or programming syntax conventions.

 YAML is a wild, messy, but fundamentally expressive language that maximizes both goals.
-Some delightful examples of that are string [plain style](https://yaml.org/spec/1.2.2/#733-plain-style), which allows easy-on-the-eyes unquoted plain text values for properties like titles and authors, [literal style](https://yaml.org/spec/1.2.2/#literal-style) blocks, which allow the input of a poem in plain text and preserve relative indentation, line breaks, and stanza breaks, and the sadly deprecated ["yes" format for booleans](https://yaml.org/spec/1.1/#id864510).
+Some delightful examples of that are string [plain style](https://yaml.org/spec/1.2.2/#733-plain-style) values, which allow easy-on-the-eyes unquoted plain text titles and authors, [literal style](https://yaml.org/spec/1.2.2/#literal-style) blocks, which allow the input of a poem in plain text and preserve relative indentation, line breaks, and stanza breaks, and the sadly deprecated ["yes" format for booleans](https://yaml.org/spec/1.1/#id864510).

 ## Why so minimal?